BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 Is this plasma cutter compatible with CNC tables?

-Yes, it incorporates ports for control signals and a voltage output for THC.
+Yes, it has ports for control signals and a voltage output for THC.
 The voltage output is 1:1, so it works with controllers that accept raw voltage.

 Does it need high frequency to start the arc?

-No. It uses a Blowback pilot arc start with a moving electrode, so it does not require a high-frequency signal.
-This reduces interference in nearby electronic equipment.
+No. It uses a blowback pilot arc start, so it does not require a high-frequency signal.
+That helps reduce interference around electronics.

 What are the thickness limitations?

 It can cut 1/4″ and 1/2″ with reasonable results depending on settings and speed.
-In thicker gauges, more dross will appear, and the machine’s capacity limit may be reached.
+On thicker material, expect more dross as you reach the machine’s limit.

 Can I use it on a 120V home network?